Programme

 Funding

-There are a number of highly competitive EPSRC Fully Funded Studentship Awards for Session 2023/24 covering the full cost of University of Leeds fees plus maintenance.
+There are a number of EPSRC Fully Funded Studentship Awards for Session 2024/25 covering the full cost of University of Leeds fees plus maintenance.
 Applications are open to both Home and International fee rated applicants.
-However the number of awards open for International applicants is limited by UKRI, but some additional places are also available for students who have their own funding.
+However the number of awards open for International applicants is limited, some additional places are also available for students who have their own funding.

 We are able to consider flexibility in how the programme is studied for those students unable to join the programme as a full time student.
 Please get in touch with us if you would like to explore part-time study.